 There are also a class of supplements that help your brain thrive, these are called nootropics!
 There are some foods which are classed as natural nootropics like Panax Ginseng mentioned above.
 There are lots of other amazing nootropics that help with improved mood, reduced stress, improved memory and many other benefits for your mind.
 However, before you dive into the best of nootropics Australia, make sure you have a healthy diet with lots of good brain foods first.

 Whether you need to stay sharp for your next meeting or to get through the exam season, there is no magic pill that can give you ultimate brainpower.
 What you can do is give your body the right foods for a consistent concentration, focus, and memory boost.
-The above is some of the best things to make sure you’re eating – but also you can go a step further by combining healthy ingredients together in smoothies or made-for-you superfood coffee like Savvy Mental Performance Coffee.
+The above is some of the best things to make sure you’re eating – but also you can go a step further by combining healthy ingredients together in smoothies or made-for-you superfood nootropics, in coffee or drink format.
 With many of the above in one cup – you’re well on your way to a better brain.

 With the right nutrition, you can go a long way!